Before You Begin

 Keep it sustainable.
 Guard the rhythm jealously, especially at the start.
 You can always go longer when the conversation takes you there; you cannot force length when attention is gone.
 A rhythm that endures is worth more than a grand session attempted twice a year.

 Don't wait until you feel ready.
 There is no right preparation.
 Open the Bible, read the passage, ask the question, pray.
-The Holy Spirit is sufficient to work through imperfect fathers and mothers who are willing to try.
-Remember Timothy, who knew the Scriptures "from childhood" because his mother and grandmother first taught him at home (2 Timothy 3:14–15).

 "As for me and my house, we will serve the Lord."